-Complete Code Generation from UML State Machine
+Complete Code Generation from UML State Machines

 Keywords: UML State Machine, code generation, semantics-conformance, efficiency, events, C++

 Abstract: An event-driven architecture is a useful way to design and solve the complexity of today’s systems.
 The UML State Machine and its visualizations are a powerful means to the modeling of the logical behavior of such an architecture.
 Model Driven Engineering generates executable code from state machines.
 However, exist- ing generation approaches tools from UML State Machines are still limited to simple cases, especially when considering concurrency and pseudo states such as history, junction, and event types.
 This paper provides a pattern and tool for complete and efficient code generation approach from UML State Machine.
-It extends IF-ELSE-SWITCH constructions of programming languages with our concurrency support.
+It extends the IF-ELSE-SWITCH constructions of programming languages with our concurrency support.
 The code gener- ated with our approach has been executed with a set of state-machine examples that are part of a test-suite described in the recent OMG standard Precise Semantics Of State Machine.
 The traced execution results com- ply with the standard and are a good hint that the execution is semantically correct.
 The generated code is also efficient: it supports multi-thread-based concurrency, and the (static and dynamic) efficiency of generated code is improved compared to considered approaches.

 1INTRODUCTION

-The UML State Machine (USM) (Specification and Bars, 2007) and its visualizations are efficient to model the behavior of event-driven architecture.
+The UML State Machine (USM) (Specification and Bars, 2007) and its visualizations are efficient to model the behavior of event-driven architectures.
 Tools and approaches [XX] are proposed to auto- matically translate USMs into executable code in the context of Model-Driven Engineering (MDE) (Muss- bacher et al., 2014).

 However, despite many advantages of MDE and USM, they are not really widely adopted as a recent survey revealed (Whittle et al., 2014).
 This is partially due to poor support for code generation (Forward, ).